-The construction system was also unique, given the tight access and occupied floors below and above.
-A steel frame was assembled in the space, and pre-cut panels of wood, translucent fiberglass and other materials were inserted into the frame.
-The resulting space is warm and comfortable, while being functional and easily modifiable.
+The construction system was also unique, given the tight access and occupied floors above and below.
+We assembled a steel frame inside the space, and inserted pre-cut panels of wood, translucent fiberglass, and other materials into the frame.
+The resulting assembly is warm and comfortable while being functional and adaptable.

-Creative use of common materials and the employment of non-typical trades, such as garment-rack welders to assemble the steel frames, allowed this complex and beautiful space to be realized within a very limited budget.
+Creative use of common materials and the employment of non-typical trades, such as garment-rack welders to assemble the steel frames, allows this complex and beautiful space to be realized with a limited budget.

 Architect: Specht Harpman